Ayotomi-de/100daysofMiva/README.md

 - Contributing to the projects by submitting pull requests.
 - Sharing your progress on social media with the hashtag #100daysofMiva.

-## License
-This repository is licensed under the General public License.

 ## Connect with Me
 Follow my journey on:
 - LinkedIn: www.linkedin.com/in/ayotomide-ogunsami-93aa61312